 Although its headquarter is located in the United States, rest assured your online privacy and anonymity is completely secure due to its AES-256-Bit encryption, internet kill switch, and secure DNS feature in Canada.

 With 10 simultaneous connections support in Canada, the provider can be easily configured on major popular devices such as Windows, iOS, Android, Mac, Linux, router, Roku, Chromebook, Xbox, PS4, and more.

 Even when it offers that much, PIA VPN only costs CA$2.88/mo (US$ 2.11/mo) , and it also comes with a 30-day money-back guarantee.

 To learn more about this provider, check out our PIA review.

 You must have noticed that, at times, ads start tracing you as you search for something online in Canada.
-For example, if you search for blue party dresses, you will start seeing targeted ads for blue dresses in Canada.
-Well, that’s because ads use different techniques to track your online activities in Canada.
+For example, if you search for blue party dresses in Canada, you will start seeing targeted ads for blue dresses.
+Well, that’s because ads use different techniques to track your online activities.
 Here are the three most popular ways ads track online activities in Canada:

 1. Tracking Cookies

 A cookie is a file that is your browser.
 It contains a user ID, session ID, and other useful information.
 It helps sites function properly, and it also saves your password and other details, so you don’t have to repeat basic tasks for sites you visit most often in Canada.
 Cookies are unique for each website – meaning they can only be read by the website they belong to in Canada.

 Websites download cookies on your browser, but they also download cookies from advertisers that you don’t know about.
 The cookie can then be read by any website that contains ads from that advertiser in Canada.
 This way, they can see what you search for online and other online activities in Canada.